siruguri/conversation_coding/_posts/2014-11-03-using-the-command-line.md

 Note that the prompt here shows the location of the current folder you are in - because it's the home folder, the prompt has the character `~` in it.
 Conventionally, `~` represents the home folder.

-To change a folder, you use the command `cd`:
+To change a folder, you use the command `cd`, followed by the name of the folder you want to change to:

     ~# cd Desktop
     Desktop# pwd